-My Dear Sir: Yours of the 8th inviting me to be with [you] at Lacon on the 30th is received.
-I feel that I owe you and our friends of Marshall, a good deal; and I will come if I can; and if I do not get there, it will be because I shall think my efforts are now needed further South.
+MY DEAR SIR:-Yours of the 8th inviting me to be with [you] at Lacon on the 3oth is received.
+I feel that I owe you and our friends of Marshall a good deal, and I will come if I can; and if I do not get there, it will be because I shall think my efforts are now needed farther south.

-Present my regards to Mrs. Boal, and believe [me], as ever Your friend,
+Present my regards to Mrs. Boal, and believe [me], as ever,